-That decision is easy now because we’re able to do so with electric vehicles.
+That decision is easy now because we can do so with electric vehicles.
 On our last trip in Norway in the winter, we made it a point to take public transportation, hike between destinations, and even use dog sleds as a way to reduce our carbon footprint.
 However, an electric vehicle as effortless as the BMW iX xDrive40 undoubtedly makes a sustainable trip much more accessible.

-Norway is even the safest country to drive as they have the road traffic deaths per capita in the world.
+Norway is even the safest country to drive as they have the road traffic deaths per capita globally.
 To test out the BMW iX, the team hit the road to explore some sites around Oslo and South to the town of Son, with a quick stop in Drøbak along the way.

-As the roads most along the Oslofjord you pass through wonderful little villages and lovely countryside.
-Along the route are a plethora of stunning beaches and a bounty of fresh seafood.
+As the roads are most along the Oslofjord, you pass through wonderful little villages and lovely countryside.
+Along the route are many stunning beaches and a bounty of fresh seafood.
 Son is a charming tiny hamlet, a 50-minute drive outside of Oslo, and we couldn’t think of a better escape from the city.

 Its location on the “sunny” side of the Oslofjord means the town receives more sun than the city and surrounds.
 Visitors from Oslo get to trade in city streets with concrete buildings for wooden homes, narrow alleyways, and scenic beaches.
 It also has some beautiful boutiques and restaurants to explore.

 Not only does a vehicle like the BMW iX allow you to retreat to new landscapes, but it enhances the trip thanks to smart features, lack of emissions, and comfort.
-It feels a lot easier to enjoy the solitude of nature with the knowledge of a more sustainable future.
+It feels much easier to enjoy nature’s solitude with the knowledge of a more sustainable future.